Jennifer Lopez Spins Her Booty And Shows Off Whipping Skills

 But Fallon has great moves, too.
 When the Tonight Show host pulled out the “walking on a moving bus” dance move, he totally stunned the audience with his creativity on this one.

 While Jennifer Lopez was watching, Fallon pretend that he was seated on a bus, and then got up to walk toward the exit.
-But here’s the deal: that bus was moving, so the host had to stumble around to the beat of music.
+But here’s the deal; that bus was moving, so the host had to stumble around to the beat of the music.

 Then Jennifer Lopez pulled out the “hot cowboy” card.
-By now everyone was thinking that the whole game could be rigged – somebody wanted Jenny to steal all the sexy-style moves for herself that night!
+By now everyone though that the whole game could be rigged – somebody wanted Jenny to steal all the sexy-style moves for herself that night!

 Watch JLo and JimmyFallon dab in a dance battle: https://t.co/RXx2HE8vK0 #FallonTonight pic.twitter.com/eCwFENjnbl